HCL-TECH-SOFTWARE/connections-automation/README.md

 ### Setting up Haproxy

 Haproxy is used as an example load balancer.
-To ensure it is not trying to bind to the same ports as Nginx, if you are collocating it together, be sure to set those two variables in your inventory file:
+To ensure it is not trying to bind to the same ports as Nginx, if you are co-locating it together, be sure to set those two variables in your inventory file:

 ```
 [k8s_load_balancers:vars]